In June 2013 I felt it was "time" to create a standalone tab for my growing interest in mechanical (wind up) clocks and

-Here are a couple of examples of merging my collectibles.
-On the one hand, I am a lover of toy and model steam engines etc., on the other I have developed an appreciation for clocks and watches.
+Here is an example of merging my collectibles.
+On the one hand, I am a lover of old toy and model steam engines etc., on the other I have developed an appreciation for clocks and watches.

-Well, here's a good example of the best of both, an old brass steam pressure gauge from a brewery that has been converted into a desk clock.
+Well, here's a good example of the best of both, an old brass steam pressure gauge converted into a desk clock.

 I searched eBay for an appropriate piece to convert that meant something to me, and came across this gauge from 1926, labeled: Providence Pipe & Sprinker Co.